Raku/problem-solving/solutions/language/PATH-TO-RAKU.md

 ## Mascot

 Camelia will remain the mascot.
-So the only thing that should change there is that it is the mascot of `Raku` rather than `Perl 6`.
+The only thing that should change there is that it is the mascot of `Raku` rather than `Perl 6`.
 The fact that the wings contain a "P" and a "6" is obscure enough to not be an issue, and could be seen as a lasting tribute (easter egg) to the origin of "Raku".